A Guide to the Eviction Process in San Francisco, California

 • Nonpayment of rent.

-• Remaining in the unit after the lease has ended.
+• Remaining in the rental unit after the lease or rental agreement has ended.

 • Violating lease terms.